hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

-Besides the choice of material (which I'm emphasising here), there's a whole host of other variables to consider, from pedagogy and lesson planning, demographics, classroom management, technology, and so on, which all play a role in the effectiveness of a class.
+Besides the choice of material (which I'm emphasising here), there's a whole host of other variables to consider, from pedagogy and lesson planning, demographics, classroom management, technology, and so on, all of which play a role in the effectiveness of a class.
 How do you optimise average student outcomes in this multidimensional landscape?
 It looks intractable for any class which isn't also a research project.